On this page:

 Enquiries about corporations should be directed to the Australian Securities & Investments Commission.

-In some instances documents, or parts of documents, are not available for public inspection eg the Bankruptcy Act provides that Part A of a bankrupt's statement of affairs is confidential, and may only be accessed by the bankrupt or his or her agent.
+In some instances, documents or parts of documents, are not available for public inspection due to confidentiality, and may only be accessed by the bankrupt or his or her agent.

 Where we hold any document that contains personal information about an individual, the Australian Privacy Principles contained in the Privacy Act 1988 provide a right of access to the document by that individual, except where access may be refused under another Act of the Commonwealth which governs access to documents, such as the Freedom of Information Act 1982.

 Where a specific document that you wish to inspect is held by us but not available for public inspection, you may make an application under the Freedom of Information Act.
-See Freedom of information.
+For more information see Freedom of information.

 Are there any documents that I cannot specifically inspect?